-- 1. Learn an IDE, write a program, run a program (in Windows and Linux), and turn in the program to Canvas.
+- 1. Learn an IDE, write a program, run a program (in Windows/Mac and Linux), and turn in the program to Canvas.

 - 2. Review the fundamentals of C.

 - 3. Write functions with parameters and return values

 - 4. Practice using one-dimensional arrays

-- 5. Experience writing test cases
+- 5. Experience writing test cases and using test scripts

 - 6. Practice with pre- and post-condition

 - 7. Use makefiles